decentraland/adr/ADR/ADR-67-runtime-architecture-for-renderer.md

 ![Benefits-UPM](resources/ADR-67/ADR-67-5.png)

 This allows easier external contributions, and in fact allow easier segregation of teams according to [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law).
 This works in tandem with the inminent scaling of the decentraland contribution efforts.

 ## Competition

 No competitions are considered in this document.

-## Participants

-- Brian Amadori